 The relevance of Ibn Hazm's objections to the Muslim group he mentions is, of course, his argument that tradition transmitted through a single channel cannot be true in part only.
-If this is applied to his own distinction between true and false in the four Gospels and the classification noted above it would appear to undermine his own argument.
-However, it should be emphasized that in this instance he does not base his distinctions on the ground of Isnad, but on revelation, that is, the Qur'an.
-As a strict believer in the Our'an he accepts those verses which, as the word of God, refer to the Gospel of Jesus as having been revealed to him, and as containing guidance.
+If this is applied to his own distinction between true and false in the four gospels and the classification noted above it would appear to undermine his own argument.
+However, it should be emphasized that in this instance he does not base his distinctions on the ground of Isnad, but on Revelation, that is, the Qur'an.
+As a strict believer in the Qur'an he accepts those verses which, as the word of God, refer to the Gospel of Jesus as having been revealed to him, and as containing guidance.
 Likewise he accepts those verses which describe the corruption of this Gospel which, as he understands it, consists of omission or addition.
-Concerning the safeguarding of some divine portions of that Gospel, the author of al-Fisal regarded God himself as the agent of protection.
-In this the argument relating to Isnad is subsumed in the higher argument of direct divine intervention.
-Thus Ibn Hazm constructs his theory of corruption on the one hand, but the divine energy of safeguarding on the other, on a Qur'anic basis.
-During his entire examination of the four Gospels in which his reasoning and critical powers discover certain contradictions and mistakes he never loses sight of the central reference point of the Qur'an and the necessity of proving what the Qur'an maintains.
+Concerning the safeguarding of some Divine portions of that Gospel, the author of Al-Faisal regarded God himself as the agent of protection.
+In this the argument relating to Isnad is subsumed in the higher argument of direct Divine intervention.
+Thus Ibn Hazm constructs his theory of corruption on the one hand, but the Divine energy of safeguarding on the other, on a Qur'anic basis.
+During his entire examination of the four gospels in which his reasoning and critical powers discover certain contradictions and mistakes he never loses sight of the central reference point of the Qur'an and the necessity of proving what the Qur'an maintains.

-In conclusion to his discussion of the Gospels Ibn Hazm states that whatever was revealed in the Qur'an and the Sunna of the prophet is acceptable; whatever is either discredited by the Qur'an and Sunna, or demonstrates its own falsity, is to be rejected.
+In conclusion to his discussion of the gospels Ibn Hazm states that whatever was revealed in the Qur'an and the Sunnah of the Prophet is acceptable; whatever is either discredited by the Qur'an and Sunnah, or demonstrates its own falsity, is to be rejected.
 Any portion that is neither sanctioned nor discredited could be true or false and Muslims should neither believe nor disbelieve it.
-The author of al-Fisal supports his conclusions by reference to the Qur'an and the Sunna as shall be shown later, and finally allies himself with the comment of Ibn Abbas as related by Al Bukhari:

-"How can you ask the People of the Book about anything when your own book, which was revealed to the Prophet by God is fresh (recently revealed).
-You can read it, crystal-clear, unmixed, and it tells you that the People of the Book have changed the book of Allah the Almighty, and have altered it.
-They wrote it with their own hands and then sold it cheap saying that it came from God.
-(95)
+The author of Al-Faisal supports his conclusions by reference to the Qur'an and the Sunnah as shall be shown later, and finally allies himself with the comment of Ibn 'Abbas as related by al-Bukhari: "How can you ask the People of the Book about anything when your own book, which was revealed to the Prophet by God is fresh (recently revealed).
+You can read it, crystal-clear, unmixed, and it tells you that the People of the Book have changed the Book of God, the Almighty, and have altered it.
+They wrote it with their own hands and then sold it cheap saying that it came from God."
+(100)

-Ibn Hazm describes this as: "the soundest Isnad or ascription to Ibn Abbas, which is exactly our view.
-There is no difference between the companions on this matter.(96)
+Ibn Hazm describes this as: "the soundest Isnad or ascription to Ibn 'Abbas, which is exactly our view.
+There is no difference between the companions on this matter."
+(101)

-His reference to "the soundest Isnad is an implicit rejection of a tradition that Ibn Abbas said that the tahrif inhered in exegesis rather than the letter of the Torah, which had not suffered change.
+His reference to "the soundest Isnad" is an implicit rejection of a tradition that Ibn 'Abbas said that the Tahrif occurred in exegesis rather than the letter of the Torah, which had not suffered change.
 Ibn Hazm clearly discounts this tradition and those who follow it, as mentioned before.
-(97) I agree with al-Fisal's distinction of traditions here - Ibn Abbas statement that exegesis rather than text was false was most probably made on a particular occasion with reference to a particular scriptural passage and cannot be taken as a general statement.
-The tradition related by al Bukhari correctly records Ibn Abbas understanding of corruption as being in the text itself.
+(102) I agree with Al-Faisal's distinction between traditions here - Ibn 'Abbas' statement that exegesis rather than text was false was most probably made on a particular occasion with reference to a particular scriptural passage and cannot be taken as a general statement.
+The tradition related by al-Bukhari correctly records Ibn 'Abbas' understanding of corruption as being in the text itself.
 A fuller examination of the meaning of corruption will be provided later in this book.